btcven/locha/documentation/en/chapter_06.md

 - Extensive documentation available.
 - Incorporate BLE, which enables a wide range of possibilities.

-Locha Mesh specifically works with ESP32 WROVER, consist of:
+Locha Mesh specifically works with ESP32 WROVER but also supports WROOM versions, consist of:
 - 4 Mb Flash SPI.
 - 8 Mb PSRAM.
 - 80 MHz a 240 MHz Frequency.